Archive | Lending Markets

 Do you notice a pattern?

-I know I’m a bit of a bear but my money is on continued problems across the real estate spectrum, more struggling banks, more struggling property owners and certainly more great deals for those with capital.
+The hunch is on continued problems across the real estate spectrum, more struggling banks, more struggling property owners and certainly more great deals for those with capital.
 The next 18-24 months should prove to be very exciting for those prepared.